-Is there a romance of travel?
+Is there romance in travel?
 I’m old enough to have spent my youth traveling in trains and buses across the country when it could take a full day to get from Bengaluru to Mumbai, or two from Mumbai to Kolkata.
 Was that romantic?
 In hindsight, maybe.
 Most of the actual travel time was bothersome or boring.
 Bothersome when you ran out of water, or were trying to find a reasonable lunch; boring when you would stare out of the window at the passing countryside for two hours, framed by power cables in catenary motion.

 Later, The Family and I took our backpacks on to state transport buses across the country, getting from one remote temple to another far-away ruin.
 This was also romantic only in memory.
 At that time we would cover our faces against the dust, and attempt to make desultory conversation with the couple sitting across us with a basket of squawking chicken on their lap.